 Tata Chemicals International Pte.
 Ltd. (the 'Company') is incorporated in the Republic of Singapore.
-The address of the Company's registered office and its principal place of business is at 78 Shenton Way, #17-01/02, Singapore 079120.
+The address of the Company's registered office is at 78 Shenton Way, #17-01/02, Singapore 079120.

 The principal activity of the Company is that of general wholesaler trade and an investment holding company.